Patanjali’s 8 limbs of yoga explained

 Now, too much about the eight limbs of yoga, and no info on what these are.
 Here you go, without much ado:

-The eight limbs of yoga as laid down by Patanjali are
+What are the eight limbs of yoga as laid down by Patanjali?

 Let’s understand how these set us on the path of physical, emotional and mindful evolution.

 Yama or Ethics